This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 To care for someone with a chronic condition like cerebral palsy, you must ask for records to be transferred any time you switch to a new medical caregiver.

 There are a few components of medical records that doctors have a right to deny to patients or their guardians.
-These include the doctor’s notes and observations that are not part of an actual diagnosis.
-Mental health or substance abuse records or any information that a doctor believes may cause a patient to harm themself may be denied to parents or the patient.
+These include the doctor’s notes and observations not part of an actual diagnosis.

 Keeping copies of your child’s medical records is essential for their care so that you can ensure all future medical caregivers know their history.

-Records to Keep in the Life Care Plan
+Other Documents to Keep in the Life Care Plan

 Medical records should include all diagnostic documents, proof of what caused the cerebral palsy, medical evaluations, medical examinations, and test results.
-In addition to these, you should keep various other types of records:

 - Keep a record of all treatments and therapies your child has received, including medications.